Dog-Face-Development/Erin-Hunter-Book-Chooser/CONTRIBUTING.md

 Erin Hunter Book Chooser (and all DFD projects) uses Travis-CI for its testing.
 When you submit a pull request Travis-CI will automatically check to see if your build complies and will run correctly on our users computers.

 **FINE PRINT:**
-By submitting your code you agree that you have the right to that code (you are the owner of the code & changes) and that your contributions are licensed under the MIT license.
+By submitting your code you agree that you have the right to that code (you are the owner of the code & changes) and that your contributions are licensed under the GNU General Public License v3.0.